Seattle General Strike: Background

 In these years, more workers in the city were organized in unions than ever before.
 There was a 400 percent increase in union membership from 1915 to 1918.
 At the time, workers in the United States, particularly in the Pacific Northwest, were becoming increasingly radicalized, with many in the rank and file supportive of the recent revolution in Russia and working toward a similar revolution in the United States.
 In the fall of 1919, for instance, Seattle longshoremen refused to load arms destined for the anti-Bolshevik White Army in Russia and attacked those who attempted to load them.

 The arrival of the Russian steamship Shilka in Seattle on December 24, 1917 added to the thought of Bolshevik involvement.
 The ship had been damaged and thrown off course in a storm and limped its way into the port almost out of fuel, food and fresh water.
 The U.S. Attorney in Seattle was tipped off by an "informant" that the ship was coming and it was going to "aid the enemy."
 The enemy at this time would have been the labor parties threatening a strike.
 Many believed that its arrival signified a Bolshevik connection with the labor unrest in Seattle.
 A lot of rumors came about because of this ship's arrival.
 The Seattle Post-Intelligencer ran a front-page article about an I.W.W. ship being held that contained over a hundred thousand dollars to help I.W.W. members get out of jail.
 This article proved to be false as the search of the vessel by local law enforcement turned up nothing of significance.
 A first-hand account of a sailor aboard the ship claimed that there was no evidence found on board because the only contentious material was some flyers in a briefcase that were carried off of the ship upon its arrival.
 Another passenger that arrived with the ship was arrested for taking part in labor talks with one of the unions in the area.
 Although there was never any concrete evidence connecting the Shilka to the labor parties of Seattle, there was enough to show that the labor parties at the least had the support of Bolshevik Russia.
-There was a lot of fear of the Bolsheviks because it was known that they had been hoping for a revolution in the Western World in order to support Russia by pooling resources.
-The ship spent about a month in port before it was allowed to leave and was not seen again in the Seattle area.
+There was a lot of fear of the Bolsheviks because it was known that they had been hoping for a revolution in the Western world in order to support Russia by pooling resources.